 While exploration threshold θ is theoretically tied to directed exploration, decision noise σ is tied to random exploration.
 Our task has some limitations when studying the horizon modulation of random exploration.
 Decision noise is consistently small in all horizon conditions for humans (Fig 8C, D).
 This may arise from the fact that rewards only take 5 different values (1 – 5) and are deterministic, in contrast to the stochastic rewards ranging from 1-100 in the human Horizon Task (Wilson et al., 2014).
 In human Experiment 5, the rewards are deterministic but range from 1 to 100.
 Decision noise in longer horizons (H = 5, 10) are significantly higher than decision noise (H = 1, 2) in shorter horizons (p < 0.01, Fig S1K, L), which is in line with the horizon adaptive random exploration reported in human studies (Wilson et al., 2014).
 The deterministic nature of the task seemed to limit the use of random exploration by humans and animals in the 1st free choices.
 In the 0-5 reward sizes version of the task, we were not able to detect significant horizon differences in random exploration in either humans (p > 0.05, Fig 8C, D) or rats (p > 0.05, Fig 8G, H).

-One important difference between the human Experiment 4 and the rat Experiment 1 is that human performed all horizon conditions within a single session, whereas rats had to perform the different horizon conditions in chunks of consecutive days.
-The amount of training a particular rat was exposed to before each condition influenced how they explore across different horizon conditions.
+One critical difference between the human Experiment 4 and the rat Experiment 1 is that human performed all horizon conditions within a single session, whereas rats had to perform the different horizon conditions on different days.
+Third variables such as the amount of training a particular rat was exposed to before each condition, weight of the rat, etc. could not be controlled and therefore could influence how they explore across different horizon conditions, and make it difficult to detect horizon dependent changes in exploration in Experiment 1.
 Furthermore, the within-session version may make the difference between horizon conditions more salient to the rats.
 To make a fairer comparison, as a result, in Experiment 2, we trained rats to run two horizon conditions H = 1 and H = 6 within the same session, where one home base was always associated with short-horizon games (H = 1) and the other home base was always associated with long-horizon games (H = 6).
-In this alternate design, there is therefore no confound of learning/training effect.
+In this alternate design, there is therefore no confound of learning/training effect or weight-related motivation effect.

 In Experiment 2, we showed that regardless of the number of guided trials, the model-free measure P(unguided) was significantly lower for Horizon 6 compared to Horizon 1 (Fig 9A, B).
-Through a two-way ANOVA analysis (Horizon x nG, i.e. the number of guided choices), we found a significant main effect of horizon on P(unguided) with p < 0.01.
+Through a two-way ANOVA analysis (Horizon x nG, i.e., the number of guided choices), we found a significant main effect of horizon on P(unguided) with p < 0.01.
 Using the model, we confirmed that regardless of the number of guided trials, exploration threshold θ for H = 6 was significantly lower than H = 1 (p < 0.001, Fig 9C, D).
 By computing the posterior distribution over the differences in exploration threshold between horizons Δθ= θH=6-θH=1, we found that the percentage of samples that Δθ<0 was 96.2%, 89.3% and 75.8% for nG = 0, 1, and 3 respectively (Fig 9G).
 On the other hand, decision noise σ remained unchanged for H = 1 vs H = 6 (p > 0.05), regardless of the number of guided trials (Fig 9E, F).
 By computing the posterior distribution over the differences in decision noise between horizons Δσ=σH=6-σH=1, we found that the percentage of samples that Δθ>0 was 53.8%, 51.1% and 44.2% for nG = 0, 1 and 3 respectively (Fig 9H).